-An emergency is a situation or event, that has the potential to seriously affect University property, staff and students.
-It could occur from any of the circumstances included in this plan and may not be contained to just the Hamilton campus (e.g., weather event).
+An emergency is a situation or event that has the potential to seriously harm or affect staff, students or University property.
+It could occur from any of the circumstances included in this plan, and may not be contained within just the campus, (e.g., weather events).

-- Take action when you hear an evacuation alarm or receive instructions from Floor/Building Wardens - Fluorescent vests and/or red hats identify Floor/Building Wardens in an emergency - Keep updated following an emergency refer to the University of Waikato website, Facebook & Twitter
+- Take action when you hear an evacuation alarm or receive instructions from Floor/Building Wardens - Fluorescent vests and/or red hats identify Floor/Building Wardens in an emergency - Keep updated following an emergency refer to the University of Waikato website, Facebook and Twitter, and your mobile phone